danielneil/Shark/doc/README.PLUGINS.md

 **Usage:** check_website_for_changes.py [-h] [-u URL] [-c CHECKSUM]
                                     [-l IGNORELINE] [-g [GENERATE]]
+                                    [-s [SCREENSHOT]]

 This plugin monitors a website of interest for changes.
 E.g. the investors section of a publicly listed company's website.
-It performs a SHA256 of the website's source code.
-It can ignore specific lines to overcome a website which may generate dynamic content per load.
+By default, it performs a SHA256 of the website's source code.
+It can ignore specific lines to overcome a website which may generate dynamic content upon each load.
+For more complex websites, the plugin can compare checksums of screenshots for webpages.

 **Optional Arguments**:
   -h, --help            show this help message and exit